dreamcatcher-tech/network/Inbox/2024-05-20 1331 hal ensure actor and session.md

 ? can this be deferred ?

+Make a test that verifies create a session at every step of the way.

 If the branch request is daemon / noreply, then it should be enough just to put it on the branches slice, but also we can go ahead and write all the nested branches too.